weboguy/customer-api/README.md

 These tools provide a graphical interface for building and managing complex API requests.

 ##**Please refer to the CusstomerService class for the tier calculation business logic****
-## It has been commented as // --- Tier Calculation Logic ---
+## It starts from the comment // --- Tier Calculation Logic ---